Onkomi Syntax

 The instrumental case (INSInstrumental (case)

-'with', 'using') is marked using word order.
+) is marked using word order.
 Nouns placed after the verb are assumed to be in the instrumental case.
 There is no other way of marking this case.
 When case is marked on other nouns they can be placed after the verb but must come after the noun in the instrumental case.
 In informal speech, the instrumental case is often used as a substitute for the patientive case (PTNPatientive (case)

-passive or nonvolitional case):
+passive or nonvolitional case

 Mōdo fura adonit.